Adding my partner to my student visa

 We are often asked by students if it is possible to add their boyfriend or girlfriend as a secondary applicant to their student visa.
 The short answer is yes, it MAY be eligible depending on your circumstances.
 It is possible to be added as a secondary applicant both before and after the main applicant has applied for a student visa.
 Please note whether or not you can add your partner as a secondary applicant is dependent on your specific circumstances.

-Some of the main reasons why you would want to be added as a secondary applicant to your partners student visa include:
+The main reasons to be added as a secondary applicant to your partners student

 - If you don’t want to pay the course tuition fees to study a separate course

 - If you have started a relationship with a new partner and don’t want to return home.

 - If you have finished your course and your partner still has time to go on their course

 We previously had a French client who wanted to apply to be added as a secondary applicant to her partners student visa.
 Here is a little background of her case: